 This major prepares students to take on the global stage by teaching them about the different economic systems, legal aspects, and the social and political factors involved in operating businesses in different countries.
 While program structure may vary across institutions, the coursework typically involves subjects under qualitative and quantitative areas, such as business statistics, human resources, accounting, and business ethics.
 Linguistics is also incorporated in the coursework and, depending on the institution, the students can decide which foreign language to study.

 According to N.C.E.S., a four-year international business program takes 52 weeks to complete.
 Although this major is not on top of the most popular majors in the business category, there have been more than 9,000 students who graduated with this degree in 2019.
-Graduates of this major can work as stockbrokers and earn a median salary of $70,000 annually.
-They can also become foreign exchange traders and receive approximately $76,000 per year.
+Graduates of this major can take on international business careers such as stockbrokers and earn a median salary of $62,793 annually.
+They can also become foreign exchange traders and receive approximately $48,633 per year.

 Average G.P.A.: 3.15